dapopov-st/arXiv-llms-assistant/README.md

 ### Installation and requirements
-- Forthcoming: Selenium, Mixtral exl2; hardware requirements (44 GB max, can use fewer bits for exl2 quantization)
+- Forthcoming: Selenium, Mixtral exl2; hardware requirements (44 GB max, can use fewer bits for exl2 quantization) Using this project requires installing exllamav2, then cloning the desired quantization of the model.
+For this project, 6.0bpw was chosen since it fits on two 3090s and has very [minimal quality loss compare to full model](https://huggingface.co/turboderp/Mixtral-8x7B-instruct-exl2).
+The most amount of memory used in the project was about 44 GB, but to fit on a single 24GB GPU, 3-4bpw model could probably be chosen at a small quality tradeoff
-- Using this project requires
+`pip install huggingface-hub[cli] exllamav2`

-`huggingface-cli download turboderp/Mistral-7B-instruct-exl2 --revision 6.0bpw --local-dir-use-symlinks False --local-dir MiStralInference/`
+`huggingface-cli download turboderp/Mixtral-8x7B-instruct-exl2 --revision 6.0bpw --local-dir-use-symlinks False --local-dir MiStralInference/`

 ### Evaluation
 - The original starting point was a notebook on [RAG Evaluation](https://huggingface.co/learn/cookbook/en/rag_evaluation#evaluating-rag-performance) by HuggingFace